 - Providing financial planning services on a fee-only basis (meaning that no commissions are collected for any financial products recommended) removes conflicts of interest and results in more objective advice.

 - Every client deserves qualified, proficient advice and guidance.
 I have a duty to learn as much as I can about every area of financial planning in order to give the best possible advice.
 If I don’t know the answer to a question, I’ll find it.
 When subject matter experts are required to solve a unique problem, I’ll refer out to them.

 - If I do everything in my power to provide clients with excellent service, then they’ll stick around for a long time and we both win.

 Steven Fox, owner and financial planner

 Steven Fox is the founder of Next Gen Financial Planning, a Registered Investment Advisor in the state of California providing comprehensive fee-only financial planning services for young professionals who want to learn how to use money as a tool to balance today’s pressing needs with tomorrow’s dreams.
-Steven is also the founder of the San Diego Financial Advisors Network, an associate member of both the National Association of Personal Financial Advisors and the XY Planning Network, and currently serves on the board of the San Diego chapter of the Financial Planning Association.
+Steven is also the founder of the San Diego Financial Advisors Network, a member of both the National Association of Personal Financial Advisors and the XY Planning Network, and currently serves on the board of the San Diego chapter of the Financial Planning Association.
 Pro-bono efforts to give back include serving as Treasurer and Volunteer Coordinator for the non-profit Financial Independence Training, which provides financial education and individual counseling to active-duty military members.